-CBH recognizes a lease liability and intangible right-to-use lease asset (lease asset) with an initial value of \$5,000, individually or in the aggregate in the government-wide financial statements.
+CBH recognizes a lease liability and intangible right-to-use lease asset (lease asset) with an initial value of \$5,000, individually or in the aggregate, in the financial statements.
 At the commencement of the lease, the lease liability is measured at the present value of payments expected to be made during the lease term (less any lease incentives).
 The lease liability is reduced by the principal portion of payments made.
-The lease asset is measured at the initial amount of the lease liability, plus any payments made to the lessor at or before the commencement of the lease term and certain direct costs.
-The lease asset is amortized over the shorter of the lease term or the useful life of the underlying asset.
+The lease asset is measured at the initial amount of the lease liability, plus any payments made to the lessor at or before the commencement of the lease term or the useful life of the underlying asset.